MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEventsPolicy.md

 ```

 ### -UseMicrosoftECDN
-This setting governs whether the global admin disables this property and prevents the organizers from creating town halls that use Microsoft eCDN even though they have been assigned a Teams Premium license.
+This setting governs whether the admin disables this property and prevents the organizers from creating town halls that use Microsoft eCDN even though they have been assigned a Teams Premium license.

 ```yaml
 Type: Boolean